Central Drug Research Institute, Lucknow, India 1993

 Notch signaling plays a critical role in maintaining progenitor/stem cell population as well as a balance between cell proliferation, differentiation and apoptosis.
 Upregulation of Notch signaling is also reported during inflammatory bowel disease (IBD).
 The Wnt signaling pathway also plays a crucial role during development of tissues and organisms.
 Wnt signaling cascades cross-talk with Notch signaling pathways to constitute the stem cell signaling network.
 Dysregulation of this network due to epigenetic and genetic alterations may lead to congenital abnormality and carcinogenesis.

-Chandrakesan P, Ahmed I, Singh P, Awasthi S, Anant S and Umar S. (2011) Distinct compartmentalization of Nuclear Factor-B activity in the crypt and crypt-denuded lamina propria precede and accompany hyperplasia and/or colitis following bacterial infection.
-Infection and Immunity (In press).
+Chandrakesan P, Ahmed I, Chinthalapally A, Singh P, Awasthi S, Anant S and Umar S. (2012) Distinct compartmentalization of Nuclear Factor-kB activity in the crypt and crypt-denuded lamina propria precede and accompany hyperplasia and/or colitis following bacterial infection.
+Infection and Immunity 80: 753-767.

-Sellin JH, Wang Y, Singh P, Umar S. (2009) -Catenin stabilization imparts crypt progenitor phenotype to hyperproliferating colonic epithelia.
+Sellin JH, Wang Y, Singh P, Umar S. (2009) b-Catenin stabilization imparts crypt progenitor phenotype to hyperproliferating colonic epithelia.
 Exp.
 Cell Res.
 315: 97-109.

-Umar S, Sarkar S, Cowey S, Singh P. (2008) Activation of NF-B is required for mediating proliferative and anti-apoptotic effects of progastrin on proximal colonic crypts of mice, in vivo.
-Oncogene 27, 5599–5611.
+Umar S, Sarkar S, Cowey S, Singh P. (2008) Activation of NF-kB is required for mediating proliferative and anti-apoptotic effects of progastrin on proximal colonic crypts of mice, in vivo.
+Oncogene 27, 5599-5611.

-Rengifo-Cam W, Umar S, Sarkar S, Singh P. (2007) Anti-apoptotic effects of progastrin on pancreatic cancer cells are mediated by sustained activation of NF-B. Cancer Res.
+Rengifo-Cam W, Umar S, Sarkar S, Singh P. (2007) Anti-apoptotic effects of progastrin on pancreatic cancer cells are mediated by sustained activation of NF-kB.
+Cancer Res.
 67: 7266-74.

 Umar S, Wang Y, Sellin JH.
 (2005).
 Epithelial proliferation induces novel changes in APC expression.
 Oncogene 24: 6709-6718.